-The main types of risks are market risk (including foreign exchange risk and interest rate risk), credit risk and liquidity risk.
-The Company's risk management is coordinated by management in close cooperation with the Board of Directors and focuses on securing the Company's short to medium-term cash flows by minimising the exposure to financial markets.
+The main types of risks are market risk, credit risk, liquidity risk and concentration risk.

+The Cell's risk management is coordinated by management in close cooperation with the Board of Directors and focuses on securing the Cell's short to medium-term cash flows by minimising the exposure to financial markets.